 Government Guidance - Safeguarding children and teachers online: Keeping children and teachers safe during remote education is essential.
-Our teachers when delivering remote education online are aware that the same principles set out in our College staff behaviour policy/code of conduct will apply.
+Our teachers when delivering remote education online are aware that the same principles set out in our school/college staff behaviour policy/code of conduct will apply.
 There are times where remote learning, virtual lessons, live streaming and recorded videos may be applied within our school and where children to are asked to complete tasks and assignments independently.
 Where this is the case, our establishment, in line with on Online Safety Policy and CP Safeguarding Policy will ensure our online education is safe for both teachers and children.

-As a College when organising live lessons or recording lessons we will, as a minimum endeavour to:
+As a school/college when organising live lessons or recording lessons we will, as a minimum endeavour to:

-- use neutral or plain backgrounds. - ensure appropriate privacy settings are in place. - ensure staff understand and know how to set up and apply controls relating to pupil/student and student interactions, including microphones and cameras. - set up lessons with password protection and ensure passwords are kept securely and not shared.
+- use neutral or plain backgrounds. - ensure appropriate privacy settings are in place. - ensure staff understand and know how to set up and apply controls relating to pupil/student and student interactions, including microphones and cameras.